markjoshwel/pymtheg/TERMUX.md

   [Google Play](https://play.google.com/store/apps/details?id=com.termux.api)

 Ensure that Termux has the permission to draw over other apps before proceeding.
-This will allow URLs to be shared with Termux.
+This will allow the Termux URL Opener to properly function.

 ## Setup